vonongit/AWS-IAM-Security-Project/DOCUMENTATION.md

 ]
 ```

-**Lesson learned:** Test IAM policies with a test user before rolling out to everyone.
+**Lesson learned: Test IAM policies with a test user before rolling out to everyone.**

-### Challenge 2: Tag-Based Access for Developers
+## Challenge 2: Tag-Based Access for Developers

-Wanted developers to only touch dev resources, not production.
+- Wanted developers to only touch dev resources, not production.

-**First attempt - didn't work:**
+**- First attempt - didn't work:**

 ```hcl
 # Missing the Describe actions